edysfy/Group_website/process/sysImp.md

   }
 ```
 This updates the 'searchQueryState' with the new search query.
 At initialisation, we subscribed to 'searchQueryState.asObservable'.
 So this state change will trigger an HTTP POST request to the API with the new search query as the payload.
 As stated previously, when the API sends a response, we process the data and update 'geoSearchState' with this new array. <br/><br/>
-There are two componants that are subscribed to 'geoSearchState' and listen to its change in state:
+There are two components that are subscribed to 'geoSearchState' and listen to its change in state:
 1. Mapbox Component subscribes to this when 'pullAndDisplayGJPointsFromSearchQuery()'.
 The details have been explained previously.
 2. Usersearch-Display component.